Who Are We

 Mark’s drive and passion comes from his own experience.
 He felt a little different than others in his community and he believes a mentor may have made a huge difference in his life as an adolescent growing up.

-Marks research in 2015 highlighted some of the societal problems families are experiencing in Ireland now from family break ups, early school leavers and the increasing level of suicide which is currently at a 5:1 ratio of male to female.
+Marks research in 2015 highlighted some of the societal problems families are experiencing in Ireland now from family break ups, early school leavers, cost to the exchequer and the increasing level of suicide which is currently at a 5:1 ratio of male to female.

 The research focused on communication and the increasing level of young people who are using technology which is eroding our social fabric.

 We would be happy to further discuss our workshops and develop a programme that will greatly benefit the people in your school or organisation!